google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_3.rst

       asset version caches has been improved and is much more accurate.

-      **Optimized message processing**.
+      **Optimized handling for task status updates**.
       System manager's performance while handling updates about running tasks has been improved.
-These updates are experimental and can be enabled using the :ref:`GraphOperations flag <graph-operations>`.
+This update is experimental and can be enabled using the :ref:`GraphOperations flag <graph-operations>`.

       .. rubric:: Supported Platforms